-An individual may only receive one 95-day reasonable opportunity period for verification of U.S. citizenship or identity in their lifetime.
 When a person is terminated from health care benefits for failure to provide verification of citizenship or identity by the end of the reasonable opportunity period, they are not eligible to have their benefits continued if they request a fair hearing.
-If a person later reapplies for healthcare benefits, they must provide citizenship verification within regular verification deadlines and they are not eligible for health care benefits until they provide verification.
+If a person later reapplies for health care benefits, they may receive another reasonable opportunity period to provide verification of citizenship or identity.